sydrick-wu/sydrick-wu.github.io/_pages/about.md

 I am a deep AI user.
 During my most recent internship at Miracle Plus (former YC China), based in Beijing / Shanghai, China, where I held the role of Founders Relation and Product User Growth, I spearheaded deal sourcing, due diligence and drove enrollment growth for MiraclePlus Startup School.
 My venture capital endeavours ignited my enthusiasm for entrepreneurship and cutting-edge technologies.
 I've honed my focus on artificial intelligence (LLM, NLP, Agents, etc.), Crypto (Blockchain) and Metaverse, nurturing a strong desire to launch my own cause in these innovative domains.

 My interests are diverse, spanning from Cycling, vintage aesthetics to techno rave, jazz, and captivating visuals.
-I've cultivated 2 personal Xiaohongshu account with 1000+ followers, one sharing my personal pics, the other updating the newest AI product.
+I've cultivated 2 personal Xiaohongshu accounts with 1000+ followers, one sharing my personal pics, and the other updating the newest AI product.
 Additionally, I am a **signed photographer** of Orient IC and Tuchong versed in post-production and video editing, and I am also a licensed sketch artist with a B-Level certificate.

 As a certified Peer Listener, I am a compassionate communicator, skilled in Mandarin (First Language), and English (IELTS-7.0), beginner in French & Dutch.